alex-hl/Alexandre_Portfolio/README.md

 ## Data Analysis in R: Analyzing Volatility of foreign exchanges (EUR/CAD and USD/CAD)

 The goal of this analysis is to explore degrees of uncertainty for Canadian foreign exchange rates using bootstrap sampling Distribution of Variances.
-Performed for the EUR/CAD and USD/CAD exchange rates.
+The method was performed for the EUR/CAD and USD/CAD exchange rates.
+The tidyverse library was used to perform the EDA and showcase results.

+## Data Analysis in R: Regression Analysis of Apartment Building Evaluation in Toronto

+The goal of this analysis is to use multiple linear regression models in order to predict the evaluation score of a building.
+This is achieved by examining the number of units in a building, the age of the building, and the property type of the building.
+Multiple models were built to see which variable best explains the evalution score.
+This analysis is conducted using the Apartment Building Evaluation data set provided by the Toronto open data portal.

+## Data Analysis in R: Predicting the Canadian Federal Election Popular Vote Using Logistic Regression Models and Post-Stratification